PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 Want to understand how PostHog and Google Analytics 4 (GA4) are different?
 Here's the short answer:

-- **Google Analytics** is designed for marketers to understand user traffic, performance of different marketing channels, and return on ad spend.
+- **Google Analytics** is primarily designed for marketers who want to analyze landing pages, compare marketing channels, and return on ad spend.

-- **PostHog** is an all-in-one platform built to help engineers create better products.
-It includes analytics and a whole bunch more – like session replays, feature flags, A/B testing, and surveys.
+- **PostHog** is an all-in-one platform built to help engineers understand users and create better products.
+It includes analytics and a whole bunch more, such as session replays, feature flags, A/B testing, and surveys.

 In this article we’ll explore these differences in more detail, and take a deep dive into the analytics features of both.